richardgaywood/paydata.org/content/sprawlrunners/characters/races.md

 ## Ork

 * Low Light Vision (1): Orks ignore penalties for Dim or Dark illumination (but not Pitch Darkness).
-* Strong (2): Stronger than most metatypes, Orks start with a d6 in Strength (with a maximum of d12+1).
+* Size +1 (1): Orks are large and tough.
+Their Strength attribute maximum is increased to d12+1, and they get +1 to Toughness.
-* Tough (2): Orks are hardy and tough.
-They start with a d6 in Vigor (with a maximum of d12+1).
+* Strength (2): Orks are strong.
+They start with a d6 in Strength (with a maximum of d12+1).
-* Downtrodden (-1): Nearly on the opposite end of the social acceptance ladder from elves, orks tend to grow up marginalized.
-They have the Outsider (Minor) Hindrance.

 ## Troll

 * Thermal Vision (1): Trolls see heat.
 This halves Illumination penalties when attacking warm targets (including invisible beings).
+* Size +2 (2): Toughness +2; max Strength is d12+3 (when combined with Strong, below.)
-* Insanely Strong (4): As the strongest metatype, Trolls start with a d8 in Strength (with a maximum of d12+2).
+* Strong (2): Trolls start with a d6 in Strength (with a maximum of d12+3).
 * Brickhouse (2): Trolls can take a beating.
 They start with a d6 in Vigor (with a maximum of d12+1).
-* Dermal Plates (1): Bony deposits on their skin grant them +1 to Toughness.
+* Natural armour (1): Bony deposits on their skin grant +2 points of armour (stacks with anything worn).
 * Oversized (-2): It’s not easy living in a world made for smaller beings.
 Trolls subtract 2 from Trait rolls when using equipment that wasn’t specifically designed for them and cannot wear armor or clothing designed for other metatypes.
-Their food, clothing, and other lifestyle items are more expensive; so they have a penalty of one step applied to their [wealth die]({{< relref "wealth.md" >}}).
+Their food, clothing, and other lifestyle items are more expensive; they have a penalty of one step applied to their [wealth die]({{< relref "wealth.md" >}}).
 They may take situational modifiers when trying to work in cramped conditions that other metahumans would ignore.
 * Ostracised (-1): Trolls have suffered the most from marginalization, and are often looked upon with prejudice and stereotyped as dumb knuckle draggers.
 They often have little recourse other than resorting to crime or security work to make ends meet.
 They begin with the Outsider (Minor) Hindrance.
 * Too Big To Hide (-1): Trolls tend to be terrible at moving quietly and hiding.
 Can you blame them, they’re huge!
 Stealth is not a Core Skill (starts Untrained instead of at d4).